rafaqueque/rafaqueque.github.io/_posts/2014-11-06-gmail-checker-lite-0-2-5-is-out.markdown

 If you want to push new features, report bugs or just suggest something, [check the project page and repository](https://github.com/rafaqueque/gmail-checker-lite) on Github.

+### Update
+A new version `0.2.6` was relased and published already to fix a weird behaviour with the icon click for Gmail users.